datacarpentry/image-processing/episodes/05-creating-histograms.md

 ~~~
 {: .language-python}

-We read the original image, now in full color, and display it.
+We read the original image, now in full colour, and display it.

 Next, we create the histogram, by calling the `np.histogram` function three
 times, once for each of the channels.
 We obtain the individual channels, by slicing the image along the last axis.
-For example, we can obtain the red color channel by calling
+For example, we can obtain the red colour channel by calling
 `r_chan = image[:, :, 0]`.

 ~~~